-Diplomates may first apply for an MOC (recertification) exam three years prior to their certificate's expiration; this includes the final year of certificate validity.
+Diplomates may first take for an MOC (recertification) exam three years prior to their certificate's expiration; this includes the final year of certificate validity.
 We will notify you when you are eligible to recertify; please keep your mailing address with us current.
 If you recertify "early" (prior to the final year), you will receive a new certificate with an expiration date ten years from the expiration date of your previous certificate, not the date of recertification.

-Diplomates with lapsed certificates are eligible to apply for an MOC (recertification) exam as long as the certificate is not currently revoked.
+Diplomates with lapsed certificates are eligible to take an MOC (recertification) exam as long as the certificate is not currently revoked.
 There is no time limit once a certificate has lapsed.
-Diplomates with lapsed certificates must meet the current application requirements in place.
+Diplomates with lapsed certificates must meet the current requirements in place.

-Once your MOC exam application has been approved, your status will change to "Not Certified - In the Examination Process" until you successfully recertify.
-Upon passing the MOC exam, you will be automatically enrolled (or re-enrolled) in the ABS MOC Program.
-See our Lapsed Certificate Policy for more details.
+Once your MOC exam registration has been approved, your status will change to "Not Certified - In the Examination Process."
+See also our Lapsed Certificate Policy for more details.